 About the Governing Board

-The Governing Board (GB) together with the Headteacher and senior staff, forms the school Leadership and Management team, and share responsibility for the school.
+The Governing Board (GB) together with the Headteacher and senior staff, forms the school Leadership and Management team and shares responsibility for the school.
 The GB must hold the school to account for the standards it achieves.
 It must ensure that all resources (including the school budget and staff) are properly used to meet the needs of all children and provide value for money.
 Governors help to form the School Improvement Plan and are responsible for monitoring all aspects of its effectiveness in terms of outcomes for pupils.

-The GB appoints the Headteacher, and delegates to them the responsibility for the day to day running of the school.
+The GB appoints the Headteacher, and delegates to them the responsibility for the day-to-day running of the school.

 Who are the Governors?